geojeff/ThothApp/README.md

        this.addObserver(key, this, f);
        },

-There is a file with just this function in the main thoth_app directory.
+There is a file with just this function in the main ThothApp directory.

-NOTE: There is a Status / TODO / Plans section at the bottom of this README.

 Running
 =======